pxslip/db-studio/docs/app/data-model.md

 ## Data Type Superset

-Directus abstracts type differences between SQL vendors with a [Data Type Superset](/getting-started/glossary#data-type-superset).
+DB Studio abstracts type differences between SQL vendors with a [Data Type Superset](/getting-started/glossary#data-type-superset).

 ## Keys and IDs

-Primary keys are called IDs in Directus fairly frequently.
+Primary keys are called IDs in DB Studio fairly frequently.
 When you [create a collection](/configuration/data-model/collections#create-a-collection), you must add an `id` field.
-Directus supports the following types of IDs:
+DB Studio supports the following types of IDs:

 - **Auto-Incremented Integer** — IDs increment `1`, `2`, `3` up to `2^31-1` or `2,147,483,647`.